ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 The displayed screens and required information both when you edit or create a new user depends on whether or not the Test Bed is integrated with an external identity provider.

-Case: using an identity provider
+Case: Using an identity provider
 ################################

 When creating a user you will be presented with a form to enter her information.